ahmadtourei/das-anomaly/README.md

 1. Define constants:
 Using the _user_defaults_ script in the das_anomaly directory, define the constants and directory paths (for data, PSD images, detected anomaly results, etc.)
 2. Get a fixed value for the upper bound of PSD amplitudes:
-To ensure that all the PSD images have the same colorbar range, we need to get a appropriate value for CLIP_VALUE_MAX in the _user_defaults_ script.
-To do so, we need to use get_psd_max_clip function to calculate this value from a portion (TIME_WINDOW) of the data with no anomalies (i.e., background noise data).
+To ensure that all the PSD images have the same colorbar range, we need to get an appropriate value for CLIP_VALUE_MAX in the _user_defaults_ script.
+To do so, we need to use the `get_psd_max_clip` function to calculate this value from a portion (TIME_WINDOW) of the data with no anomalies (i.e., background noise data).
 ### Example
 ```python
 from das_anomaly.psd import PSDConfig, PSDGenerator